 Did we mention hands-on learning experience?
-Yes, of course, we did, because that’s what makes career tech so unique!
+Yes, of course, we did because that’s what makes career tech so unique!
 But seriously, imagine THIS as your day at school - Building a church, putting out a fire, working side by side with a veterinarian during surgery, designing a company logo, and programming a robot!
 Pretty cool, huh?

-Okay, this all sounds great, but you love your school, so how could you leave?
+Okay, this sounds great, but you love your school, so how could you leave?
 The good news is that we are in partnership with your school district!
-This means that even though you would attend WCCC for your junior and senior year, you are still connected to your home school!
+This means that even though you would attend WCCC for your junior and senior years, you are still connected to your home school!
 While you will come here each school day to earn industry credentials and certifications, your home school will always be the one to grant your HS diploma.
 We will work directly with your counselors to make sure you are taking the classes needed to earn graduation credits.

 For you, it means the best of both worlds.
-If you’re an athlete, you can still be an athlete for your home school (we don’t have sports here unless you count welding since you do wear a helmet), graduation – you can still walk in your home school ceremony AND participate in ours.
+If you’re an athlete, you can still be an athlete for your home school (we don’t have sports here unless you count welding since you do wear a helmet); graduation – you can still walk in your home school ceremony AND participate in ours.
 Prom?
 Yep, you can do BOTH (yes, we have our own prom!).
-Homecoming, senior fun days, plays, after school clubs, yep, you can STILL do them at your home school!
+Homecoming, senior fun days, plays, after-school clubs, yep, you can STILL do them at your home school!
 Many of our students choose to stay very connected to their home school, while others dive in entirely to the WCCC world; it’s entirely up to YOU!

 New places and new faces!
 Students often tell us that one of their favorite parts about coming to WCCC is all of the new friends they’ve met.
 We have students from over ten districts that attend here.
 Because students choose to attend WCCC in their field of interest, it is pretty typical that they meet their new best friends while they’re here.
 Even though you may not know everyone on the first day, you already have something in common with everyone in your lab – you’re interested in that career path.
-So imagine meeting 20+ other people that are interested in Cybersecurity, Landscaping, or Early Childhood Education, just like you!
+So imagine meeting 20+ other people that are interested in Cybersecurity, Heavy Equipment, or Early Childhood Education, just like you!

+If you’re on an IEP or have a 504 plan, that’s totally fine!
 We have an intervention staff here that will support all of your needs!

 Student acceptance notifications will start going out in late March.
-All students that get accepted will be invited to our Welcome to the Family Night in April (Coronavirus willing).
-This event will allow you to see your lab space, meet your teachers, and some of your peers, get uniform details, and make sure you have everything in place to join us in August.
+All accepted students will be invited to our Welcome to the Family Night in April.
+This event will allow you to see your lab space, meet your teachers and some of your peers, get uniform details, and make sure you have everything in place to join us in August.